 Java For Data Science: What, Why, and When

 Events continuously happen all around the world.
 Often, we create a record of a unique event at a specific time and space.
 These recorded events collectively represent what we know as data.
 In contrast, data science uses scientific processes, systems, methods, and algorithms to abstract knowledge and insights from these structured and unstructured data.
+But if you are still lagging and not aware of growing trends of data, then learn about it from the Data Science course.

 Moreover, Data Science is an interdisciplinary approach that blends principles and practices from different fields like statistics, computer engineering, artificial intelligence, and mathematics to analyze the vastly available data.